JetBrains/guide/site/go/tutorials/bookstore_rest_api/http_handlers/index.md

 #### Updating a book

 The `UpdateBook` function is used to update a particular book based on book id.
-It performs several operations including retrieving the book's id from the URL parameters, parsing and validating the JSON body of the incoming request, checking the validity of the publication date, and updating the book's details in the database.
+It performs several operations including retrieving the book's id from the URL parameters, parsing and validatingthe JSON body of the incoming request, checking the validity of the publication date, and updating the book's details in the database.

 ```go
 func (s *Server) UpdateBook(c *gin.Context) {